 “I’ve been gifted insights into more than 100 years of impact-driven by not for profits for minority people in the USA that have strong parallels to more recently established programs that serve Indigenous Australians.”

 “I was welcomed by exceptional leaders within the Native American and African American community who reinforced my understanding of the key long-term investments needed to empower racial minority young people.”

-The scholarships were a joint initiative of the Australian Scholarships Foundation, Origin Energy Foundation, and the Fulbright Commission in Australia.
+The Fulbright Professional Scholarship in Non-Profit Leadership has been offered over the last 10 years as a collaboration with the Australian Scholarships Foundation, Origin Energy Foundation, Perpetual and the Fulbright Commission in Australia.

-And the three have collaborated again in commissioning research into the impact of the Fulbright Scholarships for not-for-profit leaders in Australia.
+In 2020 research was commissioned into the impact of the Fulbright Scholarships for not-for-profit leaders in Australia.

 The research found that there were three benefits for the individuals:

 - increased access to opportunities.

 The individual scholars were able to leverage these benefits into opportunities for their organisations and the sector in three ways:

 - upskilling and influencing those around them; and